 Investing Wisely in a Live Bait Cooler Will Cut Cost

 If you spend a year’s worth of weekend trips running to and from the marina or the bait and tackle shop that you visit to buy your bait, how much money will you spend?
-Is that more wasted bait and gas than a decent aerator will cost?
-Was it worth it to you?
+Because aerators and bait coolers are now so affordable, this is the sensible solution to prolonging the life and performance (more lively) of your bait.

 DIY-Build Live Bait Coolers, Cheap Option